Module 5 Quick Field Guide

 Processing Time Estimates

-At Medium Quality settings in LixelStudio v4.0, plan approximately 20 minutes of compute time per minute of scan data.
-Adjust for your hardware: faster CPU and more GPU memory reduce the multiplier; older hardware increases it.
+Plan approximately 20 minutes of compute time per minute of scan data.
+Faster CPU and more GPU memory reduce the multiplier; older hardware increases it.
 The processing machine must run uninterrupted for the full duration.

-Do not interrupt processing between phases.
-LixelStudio v4.0 writes intermediate data continuously during fusion.
-An interruption mid-run, even between phases, can corrupt the project file and require restarting from import.
-Set a machine that can run uninterrupted for the full estimated duration.
+Do not interrupt processing.
+LixelStudio writes intermediate data continuously during fusion.
+An interruption mid-run can corrupt the project file and require restarting from import.
+Use a machine that can run uninterrupted for the full estimated duration.

 Hardware Impact on Processing Speed